-(3) Reflects the market value of the performance-based RSU awards on the grant date of February 23, 2011.
-Assumes the maximum size award is earned under the 2011 annual incentive plan and the maximum number of shares is earned under the performance-based RSU awards.
+(2) Reflects the market value of the performance-based RSU awards on the grant date of February 21, 2012.
+Assumes the maximum size award is earned under the 2012 annual incentive plan and the maximum number of shares is earned under the performance-based RSU awards.
+Does not include the compensation of Ms. Baack who joined in September 2012.

-The Compensation Committee reviews the executive compensation levels of our executive officers at least annually to determine positioning to the competitive market.
-If an element of compensation is found to be below the desired target level, a recommendation may be made by the Chief Executive Officer, or by the Executive Chairman in the case of the Chief Executive Officer, to adjust that element of compensation in light of our compensation philosophy and individual performance.
+Executive Chairman in the case of the Chief Executive Officer, to adjust that element of compensation in light of our compensation philosophy and individual performance.
 Likewise, if the review shows an element of our compensation to be above the desired target level, that data is also taken into consideration in determining compensation position and movement for that individual.
-Our philosophy is not to reduce compensation but instead to work with the various elements comprising total compensation to adjust as needed.
-For example, a compensation element's growth may be slowed, or frozen, to achieve targeted total compensation.
+Our philosophy is not to reduce compensation but instead to work with the various elements comprising total compensation to slow or freeze an element's growth to achieve the desired level of targeted total compensation.

-2011 Compensation-Setting Process
+2012 Compensation-Setting Process

-The 2011 compensation for the named executive officers was first considered by the Compensation Committee in November 2010 and approved at various points in 2011.
+The 2012 compensation for the named executive officers was first considered by the Compensation Committee in October 2011 and approved in February 2012.
 In addition to reviewing executive officers' compensation against the competitive market, the Compensation Committee also considers recommendations from the Chief Executive Officer regarding each compensation element for the executive officers who report directly to him based on the competitive market data and his assessment of their individual performance.
 The Chief Executive Officer, as the manager of the executive team, assesses the named executive officers' contributions to Equinix's performance and makes a recommendation to the Compensation Committee with respect to any merit increase in base salary, target annual incentive compensation opportunity and equity awards for each named executive officer, other than himself.
 Each element of compensation is recommended to the Compensation Committee based upon the individual's performance as well as internal equity within the framework established through the competitive market data.
 The Compensation Committee meets to evaluate, discuss and modify or approve these recommendations based on their own judgment.
-For 2011, the Board, led by the Executive Chairman, conducted a similar evaluation of the Chief Executive Officer's performance and approved his compensation elements.
+For 2012, the Board, led by the Executive Chairman, conducted a similar evaluation of the Chief Executive Officer's performance and recommended his compensation elements for approval by the Compensation Committee.